CodeMiko Done Cheap - DIY real-time performance capture

 This means there are two unique PCB layouts we will need to get made.
 The project team have shared gerber files, but one of the benefits of an open-source project is that the community can make further improvements.
 In this case, a member of the community (@valor) has made a more compact version of the hub and kceptor:

-In addition to 3d-printable enclosures:
+In addition to 3D-printable enclosures:

 Before sending the gerber files off for PCB creation (EasyEDA is my preferred vendor), I checked the forums for any outstanding issues.
-A couple members have confirmed the designs work, so as a final check I used Kicad to ensure the PCBs will pass the EasyEDA DRC (Design Rule Check - each PCB vendor has specific tolerances and limits which their machinery requires).
+A couple members have confirmed the designs work, so as a final check I used Kicad to ensure the PCBs would pass the EasyEDA DRC (Design Rule Check - each PCB vendor has specific tolerances and limits which their machinery requires).
 I modified the PCB layouts slightly to pass DRC, and the finalized gerber files were sent to EasyEDA.

-A few weeks later, we have PCBs:
+A few weeks later, I had the PCBs:

 As well as a stencil to aid with applying solderpaste (highly recommended):